ov-integrations/sms-notification/README.md

    * \<User Trackor Type Tab containing phoneNumberField\> R
 4. Fill the integration settings file:
    - oneVizionUrl - OneVizion URL
-   - oneVizionLogin - OneVizion Login
+   - oneVizionAccessKey - OneVizion Access Key
-   - oneVizionPwd - OneVizion Password
+   - oneVizionSecretKey - OneVizion Secret Key
    - serviceId - ID of the Notification Service created at step 2
    - phoneNumberField - The name of the field which contains the phone number of the recipient.
 Recipient is a user trackor related with User ID from the Notif Queue record.
    - awsAccessKeyId - AWS Access Key ID